 I first had a chance to try wine from the Canary Islands back in the summer of 2016, when the local wine shop Pairings Wine & Food had a tasting with a lineup of 7 wines from the Canary Islands.
 I liked the whole lineup, but quickly became enamored with the 2015 Vinatigo Gual (appx. $22, 13% ABV) white wine.
 Steely on the nose, grapefruit and peach fruit.
 Stones and hazelnut on the finish.
 We enjoyed several bottles of wine made from the Gual grape over the course of the summer, and definitely recommend trying to track it down!

 But I’m getting a bit ahead of myself!
 A geography reminder is in order: the Canary Islands are part of Spain, but are located 60 miles off the coast of Morocco.
-As Ray Schaefer explains in his Pairings blog post, there are some extreme growing conditions on some of the islands, including volcanic soil and fierce winds.
+As I learned from Pairings Wine & Food co-founder Ray Schaefer, there are some extreme growing conditions on some of the islands, including volcanic soil and fierce winds.
 Ray also notes that the Canary Islands is one of the few wine growing areas that weren’t struck by Phylloxera, thus the vines are planted on their own roots rather than being grafted onto rootstock.